scikit-bio/scikit-bio/web/contribute.rst

 Contribute to scikit-bio
 ========================

 **scikit-bio** is an open source software package and we welcome community contributions.
-You can find the scikit-bio source code on :repo:`GitHub repo`.

 This document covers what you should do to get started with contributing to scikit-bio.
 You should read the entire document before contributing code to scikit-bio.
 This will save time for both you and the scikit-bio developers.